CCSDSPy/ccsdspy/docs/spac-kit/index.rst

 Want to start your own CCSDS packet library for your mission or instrument ?
 ============================================================================

-Use the documented SPac-Kit plugin `github template <https://github.com/CCSDSPy/spac-kit-plugin-template>`_.
+Use the `SPac-Kit plugin template <https://github.com/CCSDSPy/spac-kit-plugin-template>`_.

 Details